 Posted: 24 Apr 2020 Last revised: 22 Oct 2021

 Fraud and irrationality are often blamed for financial manias and panics.
 Investor euphoria can unleash social and technological breakthroughs, but the subsequent failures can destroy value and radicalize the political sphere.
 Are these events random, idiosyncratic, or driven by some force?
-The ex-post answers —be they monetary, criminal, or international contagion— have a profound impact on the role of government in society, but have questionable predictive power.
-The history of bankruptcy law is intertwined with that of crises and banking law, and —as illustrated using over 50 case studies— is a consistent cause, accelerant, and reaction of financial manias and crises.
+The ex-post answers—be they monetary, criminal, or international contagion—have a profound impact on the role of government in society, but have questionable predictive power.
+This paper reviews evidence in the post-WWII period to support the interplay between government and investors in driving the business cycle.

-Keywords: Bankruptcy, Business and Securities Law, Financial Crisis, Mania, Panic
+Keywords: Bankruptcy, Tax, Business and Securities Law, Financial Crisis, Mania, Panic, Credit, Credit Law, Debt

 JEL Classification: K35, K22, N21, N22, N11, N12, N41, N42, P12